peteroupc/MailLib/api/com.upokecenter.mail.Message.md

  has one of certain extensions (such as ".html"), an appropriate media type will be assigned to the attachment based on that extension;
  otherwise, the media type "application/octet-stream" is assigned.
 Can be null or empty, in which case no file name is assigned.
+Only the file name portion of this parameter is used, which in this case means the portion of the string after the last "/" or "&#x5c;", if either character exists, or the entire string otherwise.

 **Returns:**

-* This object.
+* A Message object for the generated attachment.

 **Throws:**